lerna/lerna/libs/commands/create/README.md

                   pkg.homepage                                          [string]
-  --keywords      A list of package keywords                             [array] --license       The desired package license (SPDX identifier)   [default: ISC] --private       Make the new package private, never published --registry      Configure the package's publishConfig.registry        [string] --tag           Configure the package's publishConfig.tag             [string] --yes           Skip all prompts, accepting default values
+  --keywords      A list of package keywords                             [array] --license       The desired package license (SPDX identifier)   [default: ISC] --private       Make the new package private, indicating that it
+                  should not be published.
+  --registry      Configure the package's publishConfig.registry        [string] --tag           Configure the package's publishConfig.tag             [string] --yes           Skip all prompts, accepting default values